yourvaiqbal/ecommerce-sql-analysis/README.md

 # E-Commerce Data Analysis (SQL End-to-End Project)

 ## Overview

-This project demonstrates an end-to-end data pipeline using PostgreSQL to analyze e-commerce performance.
+This project is a portfolio-based SQL analytics project built using the Brazilian Olist E-Commerce Dataset.

+The objective of this project is to simulate a real-world end-to-end analytics engineering workflow, starting from raw CSV data ingestion, data validation, dimensional modeling, fact table construction, and analytical metric generation using PostgreSQL.

+The project demonstrates practical SQL skills commonly used in data analyst and analytics engineering roles, including:

+- Data cleaning
+- Data validation
+- Dimensional modeling
+- Aggregation logic
+- Fact table design
+- Business metric analysis
+- Query optimization mindset

-The workflow transforms raw transactional data into a structured analytical model (star schema), enabling business insights and dashboard integration.
+The final output is a structured analytical model (star schema) designed for dashboard integration with BI tools such as Power BI, Tableau, or Looker Studio.

 ---

 ## Tech Stack

 - PostgreSQL
 - SQL (Data Cleaning, Aggregation, Modeling)
 - DBeaver